alexirpan/alexirpan.github.io/_posts/2024-11-17-late-o1-thoughts.markdown

 date:   2024-11-17 11:19:01 -0700
 ---

 I realize how late this is, but I didn't get a post out while o1 was fresh, and still feel like writing one despite it being cold.
-One advantage of cold takes is that you get to see how the hot takes have aged.
+(Also, [OpenAI just announced they're going to ship new stuff starting tomorrow](https://x.com/openai/status/1864328928267259941) so it's now or never to say something.)

 OpenAI o1 is a model release widely believed (but not confirmed) to be a post-trained version of GPT-4o.
 It is directly trained to spend more time generating and exploring long, internal